2015 Austin Aztex season

-The 2015 Austin Aztex season is the club's fourth season of existence.
-The club is now playing in the USL (formerly named USL Pro), the third tier of the American soccer pyramid.
+The 2015 Austin Aztex season was the club's fourth season of existence.
+The club is now playing in the United Soccer League (formerly named USL Pro), the third tier of the American soccer pyramid.
 They were previously in the USL PDL the last 3 seasons, where they won the 2013 Championship, and the appeared in the Conference Finals in 2012 and 2014.
 The Austin Aztex will be competing in the Western conference and will be playing their first season in the newly dubbed USL.
 The season will begin March 21 and conclude on September 20.

 Background

 After finding success in the USL PDL the first 3 seasons of their existence, which included the 2014 USL PDL League Championship, the Aztex made the jump to the newly renamed USL for this season.

 In preparation for the move to USL Pro, the Aztex introduced a new logo and affiliated with the Columbus Crew SC, an MLS club which had also recently undergone a logo change.